thecluff/GullleBelle/README.md

 2. Download [GullleBelle-master.zip](https://github.com/lahrence/GullleBelle/archive/master.zip).
 3. Go to `C:\xampp\htdocs` (or wherever your htdocs folder is) and delete all the files/folders.
 4. Unzip the `GullleBelle-master.zip` and drag the folder into the htdocs folder.
+5. Rename the folder to `GullleBelle` instead of `GullleBelle-master`.
-5. In the XAMPP control panel, start 'MySQL' and 'Apache'.
+6. In the XAMPP control panel, start 'MySQL' and 'Apache'.
-6. Go to [phpmyadmin](http://localhost/phpmyadmin/) (this link will only work if you have MySQL started).
+7. Go to [phpmyadmin](http://localhost/phpmyadmin/) (this link will only work if you have MySQL started).
-7. Create a new database called 'gulllebelle'.
+8. Create a new database called 'gulllebelle'.
-8. After the database is created, go to the SQL tab and copy this into the text area.
+9. After the database is created, go to the SQL tab and copy this into the text area.
 ```
 CREATE TABLE `users` (
   `idUsers` int(11) AUTO_INCREMENT KEY NOT NULL,